Hint: it’s not the reflection of the water, and it may cause fatigue and sore eyes.

 And what has this got to do with Optoma?

-Optoma’s interactive flat panel displays reduce eyestrain and tiredness by minimising blue light output.
+Optoma’s Creative Touch interactive displays reduce eyestrain and tiredness by minimising blue light output.
 They are TÜV Certified as Low Bluelight Content, meaning that TÜV Rheinland* has tested the blue light emitted and found the product emits no hazardous UV light, in addition to the blue light content constituting no more than 20% of the total light spectrum emitted from the screen.

 A new study by researchers in Amsterdam stated that people who switched their screens to low blue light reported their sleeping patterns were significantly improved.